Nail Patella Syndrome

 What is Nail patella syndrome?

-A rare genetic disorder affecting limb development and other body systems.
+A rare genetic disorder characterized by abnormalities in limb development and other physical features.

-What are the common symptoms of Nail patella syndrome?
+What are the typical symptoms of Nail patella syndrome?

 Is Nail patella syndrome inherited?

-What is the prevalence of Nail patella syndrome?
+What are the chances of passing Nail patella syndrome to offspring?

-Are there any intellectual disabilities associated with Nail patella syndrome?
+Are there any other names for Nail patella syndrome?

 Is there a cure for Nail patella syndrome?